What does the Bible say about the Antichrist?

 The Antichrist and the Roman Empire

 Early Christians sometimes took all of the above passages, put them together, and used them to describe events of their time.
-St. Iranaeus is one of the earliest interpreters, writing in the A.D.
-200s, and he links the above passages (Against Heresies, book V, chapters 25-30).
-However, it seems St. Iranaeus was mostly talking about the end of the Roman empire, which would fall several centuries later, though this does not preclude him talking about both the fall of Rome as well as the end of history.
+St. Iranaeus was one of the earliest interpreters, writing in the A.D.
+200s, and he considered the above passages in his book Against Heresies (book V, chapters 25-30).
+However, it seems St. Iranaeus was mostly talking about the end of the Roman empire, which would fall several centuries later.
+That said, he may have been talking about both the fall of Rome and the end of history.

 Antichrists in Christian history